EgoExo-Con: Exploring View-Invariant Video Temporal Understanding: Evaluation

 \subsection{Supervised Performance on EgoExo-Con}

 In this section, we study whether supervised fine-tuning (SFT) with synchronized ego-exo video data improves performance.
-We first collect 3.6k from CharadesEgo and 2.3k videos from Ego-Exo4D training sets.
+We first collect 3.6k from CharadesEgo and 2.3k videos from EgoExo-4D training sets.
 We exclude LEMMA due to its limited size (\ie, 243 videos for training).
-Then we finetune two general-purpose models: VideoChat2 and Video-LLaMA for temporal verification, and two time-aware models: TimeChat and TimeSuite for temporal grounding.
-All models apply LoRA~\citep{hu2022lora} fine-tuning with their official configurations.
+Then we finetune two general-purpose models: VideoChat2 and Video-LLaMA2 for temporal verification, and two time-aware models: TimeChat and TimeSuite for temporal grounding.
+All models apply LoRA~\cite{hu2022lora} fine-tuning with their official configurations.
 More implementation details are presented in Appendix~\ref{appendix: Details of Supervised Fine-tuning for Video-LLMs}.

 Table~\ref{tbl: supervised} reports results of three different settings: training on either viewpoint (Ego, Exo) or both viewpoints together (ExoEgo).
 All of them consistently improve over zero-shot baselines.
 Interestingly, despite utilizing twice the data, training on both viewpoints (ExoEgo) yields only marginal gains and often underperforms the models trained on a single view.
 Specifically, in CharadesEgo, TimeSuite shows a notable 8.1\% gap in consistency between training on both viewpoints and training only on exocentric videos.
-Furthermore, the improvements are still limited when unfreezing the visual encoder (Please refer to Appendix Table~\ref{tbl: unfreeze}).
+Furthermore, the improvements remain limited even when unfreezing the visual encoder (refer to Appendix Table~\ref{tbl: unfreeze}), suggesting that simply increasing model capacity is insufficient and highlighting the fundamental challenge of view-invariant temporal understanding.

-The above findings are consistent with observations in cross-view learning~\citep{li2024egoexofit, sigurdsson2018charadesego}, where naively blending perspectives does not always bring improvement.
+The above findings are consistent with observations in cross-view learning~\cite{li2024egoexofit, sigurdsson2018charadesego}, where naively blending perspectives does not always bring improvement.
 Without explicit alignment, conflicting priors across tasks or domains undermine temporal signals and consistency rather than improvement.